• Skip to content

 • have sudden changes in personality.

-Sometimes, a child might complain of a severe headache, have a fever or have vomiting.
+Sometimes, children and teenagers might complain of a severe headache, have a fever or have vomiting.

 The illness can progress, causing symptoms like seizures, muscle weakness or paralysis.
 It might eventually lead to a coma.

-Medical help: when to get it for children with encephalitis
+Medical help: when to get it for children and teenagers with encephalitis

 Your child needs urgent medical attention.

-Immediately take your child to your nearest hospital emergency department if your child:
+Immediately take your child to your nearest hospital emergency department or call 000 for an ambulance if your child:

 • is confused, drowsy or not responding as they usually would